tapframe/addon-star-wars/README.md

 Create your personalized Star Wars Universe addon with only the catalogs you want:

-1.  **Run the addon server locally** (See "Running Locally" below).
-2. Visit the configuration page in your browser: `http://localhost:7000/configure` (Adjust port if needed).
+1. Visit the configuration page: `https://addon-star-wars.onrender.com/configure`
-3. Select the catalogs you want to include.
+2. Select the catalogs you want to include.
-4. Click the "Generate Installation Link" button.
+3. Click the "Generate Installation Link" button.
-5. Copy the generated `stremio://` link.
+4. Copy the generated link or click the "Install in Stremio" button.
-6. Open Stremio, paste the link into the Addon search bar, and press Enter to install.
+5. Open Stremio (if it didn't open automatically), paste the link into the Addon search bar if needed, and press Enter to install.

 ### Manual Installation (All Catalogs)

-If you want to install the addon with all catalogs included (and the server is running locally):
+To install the addon with all catalogs included:

 1. Open Stremio.
-2. Paste the default manifest URL into the Addon search bar: `http://localhost:7000/manifest.json` (Adjust port if needed).
+2. Paste the default manifest URL into the Addon search bar: `https://addon-star-wars.onrender.com/manifest.json`
 3. Press Enter to install.

 ---